ZhixueD/covid-in-EU-case-updated-data-pipeline/README.md

 ## About this project

-In this project, I create an ETL batch data pipeline on google cloud platform by using Dataflow and Composer(AirFlow).
-The whole workflow covers two daily data download, data upload to Google cloud storage, data transform and cleaning by Dataflow and load data to bigquery.
-When data in Bigquery, we can analyze data using SQL in Bigquery and connect Tableau to Bigquery for data visulization and analysis.
+I create an ETL batch data pipeline on google cloud platform by using Dataflow and Composer(AirFlow).
+The whole workflow covers daily data download, data upload to Google cloud storage, data transform and cleaning by Dataflow and load data to bigquery.
+When data in have loaded in Bigquery, we can analyze data using SQL in Bigquery and connect Tableau to Bigquery for data visulization and analysis.

 The project contains follow steps: